Archomeda/Gw2Sharp/README.md

 You can find the other guides there as well to help you get started on the advanced usage of Gw2Sharp, such as caching and exception handling.

 ## Compiling
-Visual Studio 2019 (16.10) or later is required, along with the .NET 5 SDK and .NET Core 3.1 SDK.
+Visual Studio 2019 (16.10) or later is required, along with the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) and [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/3.1).
-If the [.NET Core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) isn't installed automatically for some reason, make sure to install that as well.
+If they aren't installed automatically for some reason, make sure to install them manually.

 ## Contributing
 Contributing is always welcome, but please keep them in scope of this project.